 One of the newest and most innovative skin rejuvenation methods involves actual injury to the epidermis and lower dermal layers.
 When the skin is damaged, the adjacent tissues respond by building up new skin cells.

-Micro needling, also known as collagen induction therapy, is a procedure that causes tiny, column-shaped punctures in the skin.
+Collagen Stimulation Therapy is a procedure that causes tiny, column-shaped punctures in the skin.
 These tiny wounds stimulate collagen production, the result being healthier facial skin.

 We perform this type of procedure for our clients who wish to encourage healthy skin growth without the need for any sort of skin repositioning.